September 9, 1912

-Andrew slid easily onto the sun warm leather seat, gripping the steering wheel.
-The breeze picked up with the machine rolled forward under the guidance, and he desperately wished his father could see.
+Andrew slid easily onto the sun-warmed leather seat, gripping the steering wheel.
+The breeze picked up with the machine as it rolled forward under guidance, and he desperately wished his father could see.

 As he turned around the corner, Robert chuckled.
 “See Vincent?
 This is what I meant when I described ‘careful.’”

 “It’s a very interesting word.”
-Andrew suppressed grin broke through.
+Andrew’s suppressed grin broke through.